mertbildirici1/Route/README.md

 ## Project Introduction

 In this project you are asked to implement a routing service that represents the United States highway network as a graph and calculates routes and distances on this network.
 At a high level, in part 1 you will implement `GraphProcessor` which stores a graph representation and provides public methods to answer connectivity, distance, and pathfinding queries.
 This part of the project will be autograded as per usual.

 In part 2 you will implement a `main` method in `GraphProcessor` that produces a minimal viable product (also known as MVP) demonstrating the functionality of `GraphProcessor` and visualizing the results.
 For this part, you will record a brief demo of you or someone else *using* your program to find and visualize a route.
+[See this video](https://duke.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=d3f2cc7a-902a-499f-850b-af4e014f8a07) for an example of a completed `GraphDemo` at work.

 The rest of this section introduces you to the starter code, especially the `Point` and `Visualize` classes, as well as the graph data we will be using.